-The Project is proposed to consist of a single 492,410 square foot (sf) warehouse building.
-For analytical purposes it is assumed that up to 20% of the Project (98,482 sf) could include a cold-storage component.
-It is anticipated that the Project would be developed in a single phase with an anticipated Opening Year of 2023.
+Exhibit 1-B illustrates a preliminary site plan for the Project.
+The Project is proposed to consist of a 156,780-square-foot (sf) warehouse building.
+The currently proposed Project is less square footage however, for the purpose of this analysis, we have conservatively evaluated the site plan representing 156,780 sf.
+The Project is anticipated to be constructed in a single phase by the year 2022.
 At the time this study was prepared the future tenants of the proposed Project were unknown.
 It is expected that the Project business operations would primarily be conducted within the enclosed buildings, except for traffic movement, parking, as well as loading and unloading of trucks at designated loading bays.
 This analysis includes a conservative assumption of on-site Project-related emission sources for potential future tenants, including architectural coatings, consumer products, landscape maintenance equipment, natural gas, electricity, mobile operations, and on-site cargo handling equipment.
 This analysis is intended to describe air quality impacts associated with the expected typical operational activities at the Project site.
 To present a conservative approach, this report assumes the Project would operate 24-hours daily for seven days per week.